If you know the book or movie you are looking for:

 If you want a personalized suggestion for a book or movie:

 Fill out the following form with details of what you have read and loved, and we’ll find more books or movies that you’re sure to enjoy:

 If you are looking for a specific newspaper or magazine article

 We have the full text of many magazines and newspapers available through subscription resources purchased specifically for our patrons.
 If you are looking for an article from the Chicago Tribune, the New York Times, or the Wall Street Journal, each of those has its own page where you can look for the article you need.
-Good choices for finding magazine articles are InfoTrac OneFile, Gale Academic OneFile, or Electric Library
+Articles from some more specialized magazines can be found in InfoTrac OneFile.

 If you want to browse a magazine on your device or computer

 The Library subscribes to several magazines that are updated weekly or monthly (depending on the subscription) on Zinio.
-For more information on getting started with Zinio, read our Getting Started with Zinio Guide (1.2 MB PDF).
+For more information on getting started with Zinio, view our Quick Start Guide,

 The library has a free app that is available in several app stores including the Apple App Store and the Google Play store.
 You can Read our guide (1.7 MB PDF) about using the app to find out more.

-If you can find an item that you want in our catalog, the easiest way to request that we get an item for you that we do not own is to press the "Place Hold" button.
-After you put in your library card number and password ('patron' if you haven't changed it), your request will be in our system.
+If you can find an item that you want in our catalog, press the “Place Hold” button to have it sent to us.
+After you put in your library card number and password (‘patron’ if you haven’t changed it), your request will be in our system.

-To see what items you have currently checked out, go to the My Account page and click on the "Review My Account" link.
-You will be asked for your library card number and password (which if you haven't changed it is the word 'patron').
-Then click on the "Display User Information" button.
-If you have anything checked out it will then be shown on your computer.
+To see what items you have currently checked out, go to the My Account link at the top of the page.
+You will be asked for your library card number and password (which if you haven’t changed it is the word ‘patron’).